IMICSLab/Covidx-IMICS-Lung-Segmentation/README.md

 # -Covidx-IMICS-Lung-Segmentation
 # COVIDx-iMICS Lung Segmentation Dataset
 **Update 08/11/2020: Released new dataset with over 14000 CXR images containing 473 COVID-19 train samples.
 Train and Test data are kept the same as provided bt this script https://github.com/lindawangg/COVID-Net/blob/master/docs/COVIDx.md
+** If you are using this dataset, please cite this paper;  https://arxiv.org/abs/2010.06418
+#HOW TO GENERATE SEGMENTED COVIDX DATASET:
+  1) Please download the original COVIDx dataset by following https://github.com/ieee8023/covid-chestxray-dataset.
+  2) Save the Train and Test data under folders train and test
+  3) Run the test.py file which uses our pre-trained weighits to generate masks for COVIDx dataset using a pre-trained unet model
+  4) Make sure to change the file paths in test.py in accordance to your directory structure

 COVIDX iMICS lung segmentation dataset can be downloaded from the link below;
 https://utoronto-my.sharepoint.com/:f:/g/personal/sam_motamed_mail_utoronto_ca/Es8e4xREsxdFvwAU8g83UhgBCIl2BS32Nz1MaO-_vRDz6Q?e=w9qmi4